RubberDuckEng/pangram/README.md

 * Buttons should be more tactile (material splash, etc.)
 * Enter key is too close.
 * Should look different on tablet vs. phone.
+* Needs a text field for when using a keyboard.
+(Hexegons should still press when typing from keyboard?)

 Features
 * Social, High-score, share link.  "beat your friend"